LorenzHW/Master-Thesis/Code/progress/progress_2.md

 * Taking a look at the figures above I would say that VAE_TL's latent representation is spun by 90 degrees.

 One interesting fact is following:
 * Before training with a combined loss on 100 epochs, I trained the VAE alternately.
-First 10 epochs with RC-Loss then 10 epochs with 10 epochs with TL-Loss and so on.
-This resulted the loss that currently is not used for training to increase again
+First 10 epochs by maximizing ELBO then 10 epochs with 10 epochs with TL-Loss and so on.
+This resulted that the loss that currently is not used for training to increase again
 * Combining both losses for back propagation decreased both losses